-This section provides you with the information needed to physically and electrically install the EFIS-D60.
+This section provides you with the information needed to physically and electrically install the EFIS-D6.
+While the EFIS-D6 includes a built-in electronic compass, it is recommended to install and calibrate the included EDC-D10A Remote Compass Module.